kaalam/document.source/jazz_reference/pages/vision_elements_block_kind_etc.md

 {% include note.html content="Since any resource is a `Block` and blocks can have urls.
 A Jazz server is the only http server you need to support any web technology, from static webpages to Typescript and JS frameworks such as Angular and Ionic or Flutter and Dart." %}

-{% include tip.html content="For the final user, Jazz is a website or mobile app that does \"AI Magic\"." %}
+{% include tip.html content="For the final user, Jazz is just a website or mobile app that does \"AI Magic\" very fast." %}

 ### A Block has an owner